 On June 11, Starlux Airlines became the first airline at Da Nang International Terminal (Terminal T2) to provide passengers with automatic baggage check-in service by integrating Terminal T2's self-bag drop system into the airline's check-in process.

-Accordingly, the self-check-in counter at Terminal T2 allows passengers to check in their luggage quickly and conveniently.
-Passengers can easily print a tag on the touch screen, then stick the tag on their luggage and place it on the conveyor belt.
-The system will automatically transport the luggage to the security control area and transfer it to the plane.
+Accordingly, the self-check-in baggage counter at Terminal T2 allows passengers to check in their baggage quickly and conveniently.
+Passengers can easily use the touch screen to print a tag, then stick the tag on their baggage and place it on the conveyor belt.
+The system will automatically transport the baggage to the security control area and transfer it to the plane.

 The implementation of the automatic baggage check-in system will help passengers shorten check-in time by 15-20 minutes, contributing to reducing congestion during rush hours and ensuring smooth traffic flow.

-On the very first day of putting the self-service baggage drop-off counter into operation, many passengers were satisfied with the quick electronic check-in and baggage drop-off procedures, without having to wait long.
+On the very first day of the self-service baggage drop-off counter, many passengers were satisfied with the quick electronic check-in and baggage drop-off procedures, without having to wait long.

 In addition, the integration of the self-bag drop system at Terminal T2 this time allows passengers to use fully automated services from check-in, baggage check-in, immigration and boarding.